BhawickJain/python-docs/workspace/exception-handling.md

 # this is brain-dead code, effectively leaving the file open
 ```

-the following method has a `finally` statement built in.
+the following method has a `finally` statement built in such that the open file is always closed when the scope exited.

 ```python
 with open("myfile.txt") as f: